Ivan Ilyin: Monarchism and the concept of legal consciousness

-Ilyin didn't finish his work on monarchy, using Hegel's concept of world history.
-He wrote that each nation has its own unique, organic path of self-preservation.
-Ilyin praised the Russian monarchy of the XIX century which he deemed consistent with his ideas and not absolute but essentially limited by religious and moral norms, and criticized Nicholas II for his abdication, eventually leading to the abolition of monarchy in Russia.
+Ilyin left an unfinished work on monarchy, which used Hegel's concept of world history.
+In it he wrote that each nation has its own unique, organic path of self-preservation.
+Ilyin praised the Russian monarchy of the 19th century which he deemed consistent with his ideas and not absolute but essentially limited by religious and moral norms, and criticized Nicholas II for his abdication, eventually leading to the abolition of monarchy in Russia.
 On Monarchy and Republic was supposed to consist of twelve chapters but Ilyin died having written the introduction and seven chapters which were published in 1978.

-Paul Valliere wrote, Ilyin can certainly be exonerated of the charge that he proposed to induce virtue by force, like Tomás de Torquemada or Robespierre.
-He explicitly rejected this idea.
+Paul Valliere wrote that Ilyin can certainly be exonerated of the charge that he proposed to induce virtue by force, like Tomás de Torquemada or Robespierre as Ilyin explicitly rejected this idea.
 He can also be exonerated of the charge of advocating holy war, although his position bears a resemblance to holy war in certain respects.

 Ilyin elaborated these views in writings that were eventually published posthumously.
-On the Essence of Legal Consciousness was written between 1916 and 1918 under the influence of the writings of Novgorodtsev and Bogdan Kistyakovski and published in 1956.
+On the Essence of Legal Consciousness was written between 1916 and 1918 influenced by the writings of Novgorodtsev and Bogdan Kistyakovski and was published in 1956.

 Eurasianism

 Drawing on historical, geographical, ethnographical, linguistic, musicological and religious studies, the Eurasianists suggested that the lands of the Russian Empire, and then of the Soviet Union, formed a natural unity, making Russia a distinct civilization, neither European nor Asian but Eurasian, according to Paul Robinson.
 A key feature of Eurasianism is the rejection of Russian ethnic nationalism that seeks a purely Slavic state.
-Aversion to democracy is an important characteristic of Eurasianism.
+Aversion to democracy is also an important characteristic of Eurasianism.
 Unlike many of the white Russians, the Eurasianists rejected all hope for a restoration of the monarchy.
 One of the key figures was Nikolai Trubetzkoy.
 Another participant was Vladimir Nikolaevich Ilyin (1890-1974), a philosopher, theologian and composer from Kyiv.
 The latter seems not related to Ivan A. Ilyin who has been presented in the literature by various authors as belonging to the group.
-The first Eurasianists were mostly pacifist Émigres, and their vision of the future had features of romanticism and utopianism.
+The first Eurasianists were mostly pacifist émigrés, and their vision of the future had features of romanticism and utopianism.
 The goal of the Eurasianists was the unification of the main Christian churches under the leadership of the Russian Orthodox Church.